 Computers, software, and internet access

-It’s important to note the IRS specifically states computer software that has nothing to do with your studies doesn’t count as a qualified expense.
+It’s important to note that the IRS specifically states that computer software that has nothing to do with your studies doesn’t count as a qualified expense.
 That means computer games, sports software, or any apps related to a hobby can’t be paid for using a 529 plan.

-Room and board
+Room and board at college

 Special needs equipment